 Q Is photography allowed at Scone Palace?

-A: Photography is permitted within the grounds, but not within the State Rooms of the Palace.
+A: Photography is permitted within the grounds, but not within the Palace.

 Q Is the HHA pass accepted at Scone Palace?